Unity-Technologies/arfoundation-samples/README.md

 These samples demonstrate eye and fixation point tracking.
 Eye tracking produces a pose (position and rotation) for each eye in the detected face, and the "fixation point" is the point the face is looking at (i.e., fixated upon). `EyeLasers` uses the eye pose to draw laser beams emitted from the detected face.

-This sample uses the front-facing (i.e., selfie) camera.
+This sample uses the front-facing (i.e., selfie) camera and requires an iOS device with a TrueDepth camera.

 ### RearCameraWithFrontCameraFaceMesh